KamitaniLab/BHscore/README.md

 ## Reproduction of our results

-We provide scripts that reproduce main figures in the original paper (see `analysis/`).
+We provide scripts that reproduce main figures in the original paper (`calc_bhscore.ipynb`).

 ## Misc